 - The very premise of the Clone Wars has the Senate voting to give the Chancellor "Emergency Powers" to declare war on the Separatists.
 There is no mention of attempts at diplomacy, and neither the Separatists nor the Republic seem to actually want anything other than to go to war.
 That's because The Man Behind the Man keeps fanning the flames of war.

 - Palpatine directly mentions that he was involved in negotiations with the CIS.
 Given that he wanted them to formally secede from the Republic and start the war, those negotiations obviously failed.
 From the perspective of the Jedi, the negotiations failed because the CIS was preparing for war despite said negotiations.

 - The War Of The Worlds (1953) film.
 Humans try twice to establish peaceful contact with the Martians: three men waving a white flag, and a priest carrying a Bible.
 They all end up the same way: reduced to dust by a Martian heat ray.

 - One of the few things the film shares with the original story, as the first people to be killed by the Martians were a group of people attempting the same "peaceful contact" thing, only to receive a face full of Death Ray.

-- Mars Attacks!! parodied this three times.
-Bonus points for translation machines saying "We come in peace!"
+- Mars Attacks! parodies this three times.
+The translation machines even say "We come in peace!"

 - During their initial landing, the Martians massacre most of the humans present to greet them.